Goose VPN is a Netherlands-based privacy provider with some appealing features and products.

-Goose has a capable network of 59+ servers.
-Most are in Europe and the US, but there are also servers in Australia, Egypt, Hong Kong, India, Israel and Singapore.
+Goose has a sizeable VPN network of 63+ locations across 28 countries.
+Most are in Europe and the US, but there are also servers in Australia, Hong Kong, India, Israel and Singapore.
 The full list is available on the Goose site.

 There's support for P2P on some of these servers.
-Goose allows installing and using the service on unlimited devices, and there are custom clients available for Windows, Mac, iOS and Android, as well as instructions for setting it up on some routers.
+The company offers custom clients for Windows, Mac, iOS and Android, a Chrome extension, and setup instructions for many other devices and platforms.

-Service levels seem promising, with 24/7 support available every day of the year, and an aim to answer and solve all user questions within three hours.
+Service levels seem promising, with 24/7 support available every day of the year (including via live chat) and an aim to answer and solve all user questions within "a few hours".
 Goose says it doesn't outsource support, too, which gets a thumbs-up from us.

 - Want to try Goose VPN?
 Check out the website here

 Pricing seems fair.
-A one-year Unlimited Goose plan gets you unlimited traffic for £4.99 ($5.60) a month, paid annually.
-You can get the same product with monthly billing, although there's a big price hike to £12.99 ($14.60) a month.
-Meanwhile bargain hunters can get a limited 50GB a month plan for only £2.99 ($3.40), a good deal if you'll only use the service occasionally, although we'd prefer a purely pay-as-you-go system where your data never expires.
+A one-year Unlimited Goose plan gets you unlimited traffic for £4.99 ($6.25) a month, paid annually.
+You can get the same product with monthly billing, although there's a big price hike to £12.99 ($16.25) a month.
+Meanwhile bargain hunters can get a limited 50GB a month plan for only £2.99 ($3.75).
+That could be a good deal if you'll only use the service occasionally, although we'd prefer a purely pay-as-you-go system where your data never expires.